-X-ray emission in AGN arises from the upscattering of UV photons, emitted by the accretion disk, in a surrounding corona of hot electrons, (Haardt & Maraschi 1991).
-The primary feature of a Seyfert X-ray spectrum is a power-law continuum, extending up to 100 - 200 keV and with photon indices varying between 1.4 and 2.3, (Piconcelli, E. et al. 2005; She et al. 2017).
+X-ray emission in AGN arises from the up-scattering of UV photons, emitted by the accretion disk, in a surrounding corona of hot electrons, (Haardt & Maraschi 1991).
+The primary feature of a Seyfert X-ray spectrum is a powerlaw continuum, extending up to $100-200 \ keV$ and with photon indices varying between 1.4 and 2.3, (Piconcelli, E. et al. 2005; She et al. 2017).
 At 6.4 keV, we can observe the prominent $K\alpha$ Fe emission line, (Ricci et al. 2014b), typically present in all Seyfert galaxies, produced via fluorescence mechanisms by reprocessing of the primary emission in circumnuclear neutral material.
 At energies < 2 keV, the spectrum may exhibit emission that exceeds the flux of the main continuum, called soft-excess, and sometimes interpreted as thermal radiation from the accretion disk, with black body temperatures in the range of 0.1 - 1.0 keV, (Petrucci et al. 2018).
 Analogously to the optical, in the X-rays we can distinguish between type 1 and 2 through absorption.
-This distinction is mainly based on the detection of hydrogen column densities that can be as low as $N_H \approx 10^{19}$ cm-2, for a type 1 and $N_H \approx 10^{23}$ cm-2 or higher in the case of type 2, the main dividing value being $N_H = 10^{22} \text{ cm}^{-2}$, (Beckmann & Shrader 2012).
+This distinction is mainly based on the detection of Hydrogen column densities that can be as low as $N_H \sim 10^{19}$ cm-2, for a type 1 and $N_H \sim 10^{23}$ cm-2 or higher in the case of type 2.
+The main dividing value between of $N_H = 10^{22} \text{ cm}^{-2}$, (Beckmann & Shrader 2012).
 This refers only to absorption by neutral material, the so called cold absorber.
-Absorption by ionized material, the warm absorber, can also be present in the line-of-sight, and is generally observed as an outflow (100-2000 km s-1) of gas with column densities of $N_H \approx 10^{21}$ to $10^{22.5}$ cm-2 and ionization parameter of $\log \xi = -1$ to 3 erg cm s-1, (Laha et al. 2021).
+Absorption by ionized material, the warm absorber, can also be present in the line-of-sight, and is generally observed as an outflow (100-2000 km s-1) of gas with column densities of $N_H \sim 10^{21}$ to $10^{22.5}$ cm-2 and ionization parameter of $\log \xi = -1$ to 3 erg cm s-1, (Laha et al. 2021).

-The study of X-ray absorption can provide an independent test of the polarization unification scheme described above by comparing the X-ray absorption properties, if present, to the known optical polarization characteristics.
+The study of X-ray absorption can provide an independent test to the polarization unification scheme described above by comparing the X-ray absorption properties, if present, to the known optical polarization characteristics.
 We remark that although our analysis is specifically addressed to test the presence and nature of X-ray absorption, for the time being, it provides a first approximation point of comparison with the polarization characteristics reported by S02, S04, S05.
-Further ideas on how to expand it are presented in the Discussion, § 5.
+Further ideas on how to expand it are presented in the Discussion.

-We carried out a systematic analysis of the X-ray spectra of 19 Sy 1 galaxies, classified in two subsamples according to their optical polarization, as detailed in § 2.
-This paper is structured as follows: the sample details are described in § 2, followed by a description of our analysis in § 3.
-In § 4 and § 5 we present our results and discussion, respectively, finalizing with conclusions in § 6.
-For our analysis we adopted the standard $\Lambda \ CDM$ cosmology, with the parameters: $H_0 = 70 \text{ km s}^{-1} \text{ Mpc}^{-1}$, $\Omega \Lambda = 0.73$ and $\Omega M = 0.27$.
+We carried out a systematic analysis of the X-ray spectra of 19 Sy 1 galaxies, classified in two sub-samples according to their optical polarization, as detailed in Section 2.
+This paper is structured as follows: the sample details are described in Section 2, followed by a description of our analysis in Section 3.
+In Sections 4 and 5 we present our results and discussion, respectively, finalizing with conclusions in 6.
+For all our analysis we adopted the standard Λ CDM cosmology, with the parameters: $H_0 = 70 \text{ km s}^{-1} \text{ Mpc}^{-1}$, $\Omega\Lambda = 0.73$ and $\Omega M = 0.27$.